 The current explosion of the Internet of Things (IoT) is the result of complementary advancements in underlying hardware and software technologies.
-In brief, the IoT refers to the growing number of devices which are connected to the global Internet.
+In brief, IoT refers to the growing number of devices that are connected to the global Internet.
 Examples include smart-home products like the programmable thermostat Nest to industrial devices like temperature and humidity sensors.

 Specifically, the recent convergence of three tech trends have made the IoT possible: